jina-ai/rungpt/MODEL_ZOO.md

-# Model Zoo in OpenGPT
+# Model Zoo in RunGPT

-OpenGPT supports the following models out of the box:
+RunGPT supports the following models out of the box:

 - LLM (Large Language Model)